quko-tech/quko-tech.github.io/content/english/about.md

   tabs:
   # tab item loop
   - name : "Vision"
-    content : "In Mako we firmly believe in the use of novel technologies for optimising efficiencies in sports.
-A simple look back to sport competitions in the XX century is enough for noticing how the evolution of a sport or modality comes with an improvement in the technology available at the time.
-In this way, Mako offers software for both individuals and teams that will help trainers and technical staff around the world see their athletes from a different, more cuantitative, perspective, allowing them to discover new ways to optimise their performance."
+    content : "At Quko, we strongly believe in the use of cutting-edge technologies in order to optimize the efficiency of any type of activity or process, be it industrial, professional, sports, and more.
+<br><br>
+    We are also aware of the huge number of people who could benefit enormously from the implementation of this type of solutions, so we seek to make them as accessible as possible."

   # tab item loop
   - name : "Mission"
-    content : "Our final mission is offering a sport-oriented technical ecosystem, consisting of both hardware, software and support, that any pofessional team or athlete around the globe can take advantage of.
-Moreover, we aim to do so not just by improving our engineering systems but by setting always the athletes as our points of references and adapting our research and developmentactivities to their needs."
+    content : "Our ultimate mission is to offer technological solutions that anyone can use to get the most out of them.
+Moreover, we seek to achieve this goal not only through a mere generic implementation of different technologies, but by putting the customer in our focus and adapting our research and development to their needs."

   # tab item loop
   - name : "Approach"
-    content : "Nowadays it is not difficult to develop a hardware solution for sports tracking.
-The real problem lies in the capacity of the corresponding software to process the raw data and extract useful parameters from it.
-In this way, from Mako we want to approach said problem by first deploying a toolkit of useful software that can aid professional teams obtain said results.
-In order to achieve this, we aim to center our research around the specific sport and athletes we are working with, so that we can offer a final product that can fulfill their needs."
+    content : "Quko's goal is to achieve the solution that best suits our customers' requirements.
+To achieve this, we believe in establishing a close relationship with them, so that our team acquires a complete understanding of the problem to be solved and can provide the right solution.
+<br><br>
+In this process, our clients' trust in us is key, so our main pillars when working with them are communication and confidentiality."

 ############################# call to action #################################